onurtoker/65C02_BASIC/README.md

 This system does not need FreeRTOS, embedded linux, Raspberry Pi, laptop, tablet or similar advanced technologies.
 It is a minimalist design.

-The VT100 box is PIC24MX microcontroller system purchased from eBay, functionally similar to vt52-fpga.
+The VT100 box is a PIC24MX microcontroller system purchased from eBay, functionally similar to vt52-fpga.

 You can also use your laptop as a VT100 emulator (Use PuTTY or its variants), but without a laptop it looks more "organic".